 London is to receive government funds to build the tunnel to link the HS2 rail route from Old Oak Common to Euston station and Transport for London will receive £485 million for its capital renewals programme under measures announced by Chancellor Rachel Reeves in the first budget of the new Labour national government.

-Reeves’s measures, which will raise a total of £40 billion, also include London’s boroughs, along with every other local council, being able to retain all their receipts from council house sales made under the Right to Buy, along with a five-year, above inflation rent settlement for all social housing providers to help them increase their building programmes.
+Reeves’s measures, which will raise a total of about £40 billion, also include London’s boroughs, along with every other local council, being able to retain all their receipts from council house sales made under the Right to Buy, along with a five-year, above inflation rent settlement for all social housing providers to help them increase their building programmes.

 The budget also commits the government to exploring how the Greater London Authority might receive an “integrated” funding settlement from 2026-27 along the lines of those already confirmed for the West Midlands and Greater Manchester, which would give City Hall far more freedom and flexibility over how it spends central government funding.